-The AROMAT consortium consisted of research teams from Belgium (BIRA-IASB), Germany (IUP-Bremen, FUB, MPIC), The Netherlands (KNMI), Romania (University "Dunarea de Jos" of Galati, hereafter UGAL, National Institute of R&D for Optoelectronics, hereafter INOE, and National Institute for Aerospace Research "Elie Carafoli", hereafter INCAS), and Norway (NILU).
-The AROMAT consortium had a common focus on measuring the tropospheric composition using various techniques.

-Figure 4 illustrates the typical instrumental deployment during the campaigns.
-The set-up combined airborne and ground-based measurements to sample the 3-D chemical state of the lower troposphere above polluted areas.
+- 160 The AROMAT consortium consisted of research teams from Belgium (BIRA-IASB), Germany (IUP-Bremen, FUB, MPIC), The Netherlands (KNMI), Romania (University "Dunarea de Jos" of Galati, hereafter UGAL, National Institute of R&D for Optoelectronics, hereafter INOE, and National Institute for Aerospace Research "Elie Carafoli", hereafter INCAS), and Norway (NILU).
+The AROMAT consortium had a common focus on measuring the tropospheric composition using various techniques. - Figure 4 illustrates the typical instrumental deployment during the campaigns.
+The set-up combined airborne and groundbased measurements to sample the 3-D chemical state of the lower troposphere above polluted areas.
 The Supplement presents the main atmospheric instruments operated during the two campaigns, classified into airborne, ground-based, remote sensing, and in-situ sensors.
-The primary target species during AROMAT-1 were $NO_2$ and aerosols while the observation capacities expanded in AROMAT-2 through the improvements of the AirMAP and SWING sensors for $SO_2$ measurements and the deployments of other instruments such as $SO_2$ cameras, DOAS instruments targeted to $H_2CO$ , and a PICARRO instrument to measure water vapor, methane, CO, and $CO_2$ .
+The primary target species during AROMAT-1 were NO2 and aerosols while the observation capacities expanded in AROMAT-2 through the improvements of the AirMAP and SWING sensors for SO2 measurements and the - 170 measure water vapor, methane, CO, and $CO_2$ .

 We used two small tropospheric aircraft: the Cessna-207 from FUB, and the Britten-Norman Islander (BN-2) from INCAS.
 The Cessna was dedicated to remote sensing.
 It mainly performed mapping flights at 3 km a.s.l. for the airborne imagers, while parts of the ascents and descents were used to measure aerosol extinction profiles with the FUBISS-ASA2 instrument.
-The BN-2, which was only used during AROMAT-2, was dedicated to in-situ measurements around Bucharest between surface and 3000 m a.s.l..
+The BN-2, which was only used during AROMAT-2, was dedicated to in-situ measurements around Bucharest between surface deployments of other instruments such as $SO_2$ cameras, DOAS instruments targeted to $H_2CO$ , and a PICARRO instrument to

+- 175 and 3000 m a.s.l..
 In AROMAT-2, there was also an ultralight aircraft used by UGAL for nadir-DOAS observations in the Jiu Valley.
 The ultralight aircraft typically flew between 600 and 1800 m a.s.l.
 Two UAVs, operated by INCAS and UGAL flew during AROMAT-1.
 These measurements were not repeated during AROMAT-2 since the coverage of the UAVs was too limited, both in horizontal and vertical direction.
 Finally, we also launched balloons carrying NO2 sondes from Turceni and performed Mobile-DOAS measurements from several cars during both campaigns.
-The Supplement provides more details about the practical deployments during the campaigns.
+The Supplement provides more details - 180 about the practical deployments during the campaigns.